bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 2. Add support for a trait-queries-on-resources operation, and stop storing modal dev tools in the `DevToolsRegistry`.
 3. A derive macro for `DevCommand`, that aligns with `clap`'s calling conventions.
 4. Add specialized types of dev tools, likely each with their own trait to establish conventions and resolve conflicts between them.
     1. For example, we may want to coordinate between various UI elements or overlays to avoid positioning conflicts, dev tools that change the materials of objects, or camera controllers.
+See [Discussion #12589](https://github.com/bevyengine/bevy/discussions/12589) for some initial exploration.
     2. This could be queried via Opt-in metadata about the type of tool they are (e.g. an overlay, a camera controller, a 2D vs. 3D tool), allowing toolkits to seamlessly organize the options.